MobilityDB/MobilityDB-AWS/README.md

 ```
 ### Testing MobilityDB
 .....
-In order to make the MobilityDB queries more powerfull, we have used the single node Citus that create shards for distributed tables.
+To enhance the capabilities of MobilityDB queries, a single-node Citus setup has been implemented.
+This configuration establishes shards for distributed tables, thereby augmenting the overall query performance.
-There is a simple dataset from AIS data, it is prepared to simulate MobilityDB queries.
-You can find it [here](https://github.com/MobilityDB/MobilityDB-AWS/tree/master/data).
+To facilitate the simulation of MobilityDB queries, a straightforward dataset derived from AIS (Automatic Identification System) data has been prepared.
+This dataset has been meticulously curated to enable the emulation of MobilityDB queries.
+You can access this dataset [here](https://github.com/MobilityDB/MobilityDB-AWS/tree/master/data).
 You can mount more data in the /mnt/data from host machine to the Cloud in order to test complex analytics queries.
 Also we have prepared the MobilityDB environement in order to use the queries of the AIS workshop.
 The extension MobilityDB and citus is created, the table aisinput already created and filled with the mobility_dataset.csv.
-Finally the aisinput is sharded using Citus distribute table as single node.
+Finally the aisinput is partitioned using Citus distribute table as single node.

 Select some aisinput.